danielsiwiec/dansiwiec.com/src/pages/software/2018-05-16-simple-heap-dump-analysis/index.md

 public Department findDepartmentById(String departmentId);
 ```

-This makes each return value be stored inside a cache map, with the key being the `departmentId`.
-After a preconfigured time, the cache entry is evicted and the next call, will send an actual request to the backend service, which will be cached again.
+This stores each return value inside a cache map, with the key being the `departmentId`.
+After a pre-configured time, the cache entry is evicted and the next call, will send an actual request to the back-end service, which will be cached again.

 The objective was to take a heap dump of a *broken* instance and look inside, in hope of find a smoking gun around the cached responses stored in the cache map.